mayocat/mayocat.org/contents/documentation-theme.md

 Page models
 -----------

-Page models are a powerful feature of Mayocat Shop that let theme designers define different layouts for each one of the theme templates (```product```, ```page```, ```collection``` and ```article```) that shop owners can choose from when they organize their shop data.
+Page models are a powerful feature of Mayocat Shop that let theme designers define different layouts for each one of the theme templates (```product```, ```page```, ```collection``` and ```article```).
+Shop owners can then choose from those models when they organize their shop data.
 Once you've defined your models, they will appear in a select list in the back-office when editing a page, a product, a collection or a news article.
 For example, here's a list of models we've defined for products:

 ![Screenshot of the page model selection in the back-office](/images/page-models.png "Model selection in the back-office")